mattermost/docs/source/administration/config-settings.md

 ## System Console Settings

 The System Console user interface lets system administrators manage a Mattermost server and multiple teams from a web-based user interface.
 The first user added to a new Mattermost install is assigned the system administrator role and can access the System Console from the main menu of any team.

-Setting changes in the System Console are stored in `config.json`.
+Setting changes in the System Console are stored in `config/config.json`.

+Note: For any setting not explicitly set in `config.json` the Mattermost server will use the default value as documented here, and which can be observed in the default `config/config.json` file included in each Mattermost release.

 ### Service Settings